poixen/simplehttpserver/README.md

 This will start the instance that will allow all IPs to connect on port 8080.

 # GET Requests
-You can perform 2 GET requests.
-The first will return all the counter data `http://someloaction/counters`

-The second will return a specific value of the passed in name `http://someloaction/counters/get/insertcounternamehere` If there is no key with the name passed, you will be informed.

 Data is returned in JSON format and include HTTP status codes.

++ To return all the counters:
+`http://someloaction/counters`

++ To return a specific counter:
+`http://someloaction/counters/get/insertcounternamehere`

 #POST Requests
 You can use [Advanced Rest Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) if you need a simple tool to perform POST requests.

-Increase the value of a named counter `http://someloaction/counters/increase`
++ Increase the value of a named counter `http://someloaction/counters/increase`
-In the header data
++ In the header data
 `key: insertcounternamehere`
-If there is no key with the name passed, you will be informed.

-Add a new counter
++ Add a new counter
 `http://someloaction/counters/add`
-In the header data
++ In the header data
 `key: insertcounternamehere`
-If there is a problem with adding the new counter, you will be informed.

 #Travis
 The project now has Travis support.
 You can view it [here](https://travis-ci.org/poixen/simplehttpserver).